Emma-Gairin/RadarOmics/README.md

 ***
 ### Visual package description
-For a given biological category, after running a PCA or LDA and selecting the top dimensions, one value is retained per sample (example with 2 PC dimensions):
+For a given biological category, after running a PCA or LDA and selecting the top dimensions, one value is retained per sample.
+If a single dimension is necessary to meet a user-defined threshold of variance, the value is derived from the coordinate of each sample along the first dimension.

+If more than 1 dimension is necessary, the samples are projected along the main axis of variance across the groups of samples.
+The method is illustrated here with 2 PC dimensions:
  ![Extracting a value for each sample using PCA](images/method.png) *Figure 2: Methodological sketch describing steps from __dim_reduction()__*.